Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

 ### Add Media Analytics to your app

 {% hint style="info" %}
 This extension requires the [Adobe Analytics Extension](../adobe-analytics/README.md).
-You must add the Analytics extension to your Launch property, and make sure the extension is configured correctly.
+You must add the Analytics extension to your Launch property and make sure the extension is correctly configured.
 {% endhint %}

 {% tabs %}